- Strong School Catchment

 - Gas Central Heating

-Situated in an excellent school catchment with strong transport links the property lies across two floors and comprises four main bedrooms, two ensuite shower rooms, a family bathroom, a sitting room, a dining kitchen, a utility room and a downstairs wc.
-With good storage throughout the property benefits from gas central heating and double glazing.
+Situated in an excellent school catchment with strong transport links the property lies across two floors and comprises five bedrooms, an ensuite shower room, a family bathroom, a sitting room, a large open plan breakfasting kitchen with dining area and family area off, a utility room and a downstairs wc.
+The property also benefits from a wood burning stove in the family area and a real gas flame mounted fire in the sitting room, plus gas central heating and double glazing throughout.

-Externally, the property has an attractive outside space, including an enclosed garden to the rear with patio accessed directly from the house.
-Mainly laid to lawn with borders, it is a real sun trap.
-To the front is a monobloc driveway offering private off-street parking for two cars as well as in the garage, a particular bonus.
+Externally, the property has an attractive outside space, including a charming enclosed garden to the rear with generous lawn and borders which is accessed directly from the kitchen area.
+There is also a timber-built summer house with power and lighting, which also has a log store and hard standing area ideal for sitting out and enjoying the sun.
+To the front is a small lawn and dwarf hedging plus a monobloc driveway offering private off-street parking for two cars as well as in the garage, a particular bonus.

 Edinburgh is easily accessible via the A68, as are most Border towns.
 The new Borders Railway, now running from Tweedbank to Edinburgh, has a stop at Stow which is approximately six miles away, with the journey from Stow to Edinburgh Waverley being around forty-five minutes.

 Edinburgh 27 miles.
 Earlston 7.5 miles.
 Stow 6.0 miles.
 Melrose 12.5 miles.